 Neither the journal nor the blog editors endorse, or necessarily agree, with the opinions expressed by our contributors.
 In keeping with the principle of open and free discussion of timely matters, we allow for a broad range of views on different sides of the political spectrum, especially for unsolicited pieces.
 Given that the field of political theology is large and diverse, the blog tries to reflect this range of views.

-At the same time, we are careful to avoid posts that are clearly defamatory or disparaging to particular religious or ethnic groups, and on looking over the article carefully we see no evidence this article does that.
+At the same time, we are careful to avoid posts that are clearly defamatory or disparaging to particular religious or ethnic groups.

 All comments regarding particular articles are moderated before publication.
 Political Theology Today will not publish comments that are not relevant to the article in question or are prima facie angry, insulting, or uncivil, regardless of the topic.